 A while back, I published an article entitled “A Facebook Advertising Strategy For Ecommerce Stores That Really Works”.

-I then developed a multi-step email autoresponder sequence that warmed customers up so that when they were finally ready to make a purchase, they would buy from our online store.
+I also discussed how I employ a multi-step email autoresponder sequence to warm up leads so that customers think about our shop when they are finally ready to make a purchase.

-Now this Facebook advertising strategy works extremely well and I highly recommend that you all give it a try with your own online stores.
-But there was one crucial component missing from that post that I’m going to talk about today.
+Now this Facebook/email combo strategy works extremely well and I highly recommend that you give it a try with your own online store.

-In addition to marketing to potential customers via email, you also need to bring existing shoppers back to your website through a method known as retargeting.
+In addition to email marketing, you also need to bring existing shoppers back to your website through a method known as retargeting.